 There is a blood shortage throughout the United States as patients desperately wait for blood and bone marrow donations.
 Blood donations save lives and the circumstances in which they are needed often require immediate attention.

 There are many factors that need to be considered before a suitable donor can be found—the most crucial being blood type compatibility.
-Donors of rare blood types are increasingly difficult to find, prolonging the search and decreasing the chance of a patient's survival.
+Donors of rare blood types are increasingly difficult to find, prolonging the search and decreasing the chance of patient survival.

-Unfortunately, patients are not informed of viable gay blood donors and does not have the opportunity to decide if they are willing to accept the donation.
+Unfortunately, donor information is not disclosed to patients are therefore they are not informed of viable options from potential gay donors. and does not have the opportunity to decide if they are willing to accept the donation.
+The FDA policy neglects the patient's right to choose.

-The Case Against: Banning Gay Donors is Prejudice
+The Case Against the Ban: Banning Gay Donors is Prejudice

 Gay advocate Peter Tatchell states that the ban on gay blood donors "is based on the assumption that all homosexual and bisexual men are 'high risk' for HIV" and that the "policy seems to reflect homophobic prejudices, not medical facts."

-Others argue that by excluding any man who has had sex with another man since 1977 proves the homophobic nature of the policy.
-The quality and timeliness of HIV and AIDS evaluations has improved dramatically, producing results within days or even minutes.
-Since most blood transfusions require weeks of preparation there is ample time to re-test as a precaution.
-Not to mention, the policy virtually ignores the health risk posed by heterosexual donors who've been exposed to HIV or AIDS.
+Others argue that 1977, the date of exclusion, proves the homophobic nature of the policy.
+The quality and timeliness of HIV and AIDS evaluations has improved dramatically since, producing results within days or even minutes.
+Yet, the policy has not been adjusted to reflect contemporary health conditions and preventative measures.
+For instance, since most blood transfusions require weeks of preparation there is ample time to re-test as a precaution.
+In addition, the FDA gay blood ban virtually ignores the health risk posed by heterosexual donors who've been exposed to HIV or AIDS.

-The Case Against: Banning Gay Donors Protects the Health of Recipients
+The Case for the Ban: Banning Gay Donors Protects the Health of Recipients

 The following is the FDA's response taken from their website: